3 Exponential Moving Average Trading Strategy

 • When the indicators are jumbled together, consider the market to be in a trading range

-• Seeing the 9 and 21 EMA crossing and separating, we are looking at a trending market
+• Seeing the 9 21 ema crossover and separating, we are looking at a trending market

-• When all the averages line up, strong trend is in play
+• When all the averages line up, a strong trend is in play

 From those four items, we can determine what type of trading setups we need to enter the market.
 We will also consider using support and resistance to help us determine a trade setup.